-- preserve_groups By default, sudo will initialize the group vector to the list of groups the target user is in.
-When preserve_groups is set, the user's existing group vector is left unaltered.
+SUDOERS(5) File Formats Manual SUDOERS(5) unaltered.
 The real and effective group IDs, however, are still set to match the target user.
-This flag is off by default. - pwfeedbackBy default, sudo reads the password like most other Unix programs, by turning off echo until the user hits the return (or enter) key.
+This flag is off by default. pwfeedback By default, sudo reads the password like most other Unix programs, by turning off echo until the user hits the return (or enter) key.
 Some users become confused by this as it appears to them that sudo has hung at this point.
 When pwfeedback is set, sudo will provide visual feedback when the user presses a key.
 Note that this does have a security impact as an onlooker may be able to determine the length of the password being entered.
-This flag is off by default. - requiretty If set, sudo will only run when the user is logged in to a real tty.
+This flag is off by default. requiretty If set, sudo will only run when the user is logged in to a real tty.
 When this flag is set, sudo can only be run from a login session and not via other means such as cron(8) or cgi-bin scripts.
-This flag is off by default. - root_sudo If set, root is allowed to run sudo too.
+This flag is off by default. root sudo If set, root is allowed to run sudo too.
 Disabling this prevents users from "chaining" sudo commands to get a root shell by doing something like "sudo sudo /bin/sh".
 Note, however, that turning off root_sudo will also prevent root from running sudoedit.
 Disabling root_sudo provides no real additional security; it exists purely for historical reasons.
-This flag is on by default. - rootpw If set, sudo will prompt for the root password instead of the password of the invoking user when running a command or editing a file.
-This flag is off by default. - runaspw If set, sudo will prompt for the password of the user defined by the runas_default option (defaults to root) instead of the password of the invoking user when running a command or editing a file.
-This flag is off by default. - set_homeIf enabled and sudo is invoked with the -s option the HOME environment variable will be set to the home directory of the target user (which is root unless the -u option is used).
-This effectively makes the -s option imply -H. Note that HOME is already set when the env_reset option is enabled, so set_home is only effective for configurations where either env_reset is disabled or HOME is present in the env_keep list.
+This flag is on by default. rootpw If set, sudo will prompt for the root password instead of the password of the invoking user.
 This flag is off by default.
+If set, sudo will prompt for the password of the user defined by the runas_default runaspw option (defaults to root) instead of the password of the invoking user.
+This flag is off by default. set home If enabled and sudo is invoked with the -s option the HOME environment variable will be set to the home directory of the target user (which is root unless the -u option is used).
+This effectively makes the -s option imply -H. Note that HOME is already set when the env reset option is enabled, so set home is only effective for configurations where either env_reset is disabled or HOME is present in the env keep list.
+This flag is off by default. set_logname Normally, sudo will set the LOGNAME, USER and USERNAME environment variables to the name of the target user (usually root unless the -u option is given).
+However, since some programs (including the RCS revision control system) use LOGNAME to determine the real identity of the user, it may be desirable to change this behavior.
+This can be done by negating the set_logname option.
+Note that if the env reset option has not been disabled, entries in the env keep list will override the value of set_logname.
+This flag is on by default.